U.S. Elections 2020: Understanding What's At Stake For Health Care

 'It's the prices, stupid'

 There's a good reason voters are so concerned about what they are being asked to pay for medical services.
 U.S. health spending is dramatically higher than that of other industrialized nations.
 In 2016 the U.S. spent 25% more per person than the next highest-spending country, Switzerland.
-Overall U.S. health spending is more than twice the average of other Western nations.
+Overall, U.S. health spending is more than twice the average of other Western nations.

-But that's not because Americans use more health services than citizens of other developed nations do.
+But that's not because Americans use more health services than citizens of other developed nations.
 We just pay more for the services we use.

 Drug companies and insurers aren't the only ones responsible for high prices